frhagn/Typewriter/README.md

 ## Changelog
 * 0.9.12
- * Added support for Visual Studio 2015 RC
+ * Added support for Visual Studio 2015 RC (except ASP.NET vNext applications)
  * Changed the source file path mapping to be relative to the project directory instead of the solution directory
  * Minor bug fixes
 * 0.9.11